-After you can apply this to the drumset playing the accents on the toms, cymbals and bass drum and between hi-hat and snare (right hand on hi-hat and left hand on snare).
+After you can apply this to the drumset playing the accents on the toms, cymbals, and bass drum and between hi-hat and snare (right hand on the hi-hat and left hand on snare).

-The next section called rolling in quintuplets is useful to work on rolls,playing a diddle (32th note) in different places of the quintuplets.
+The next section called rolling in quintuplets is useful to work on rolls, playing a diddle (32th note) in different places of the quintuplets.
 The sticking is the same RLRLR LRLRL but when you play a diddle you must use double stick RR or LL.
-Another variation is to play the diddles with a RL or LR sticking.
+Another variation is to play the diddles with an RL or LR sticking.

-Here’s different stickings to play quintuplets: the first is the double stoke roll (n°3 of Stick Control) and the second is a paradiddle (n° 5 of stick control).
+Here are different stickings to play quintuplets: the first is the double stroke roll (n°3 of Stick Control) and the second is a paradiddle (n° 5 of stick control).
 Another additional sticking can be the five stroke roll, alternating the hands (RRLLR – LLRRL).
 When you play with these stickings is very important to play the quarter notes with the bass drum or the hi-hat.

 *The white square indicates the right hand and the black square the left hand.

 Some songs with a groove that’s based on quintuplets, useful for practice the exercises: